rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

 ~~~

 The call to (in-package)[clhs-defpackage] changes the current "namespace" to
 `:bobbio`.
-After that, the file just defines a couple of functions we'll use
+After that, the file defines a couple of functions we'll use later
-later on.
+on.

 ### web.lisp